By Courtney Sperlazza, MPH

 Currently, there is no scientific evidence that indicates a relationship between stevia and cancer in humans.
 Several studies have been conducted to investigate the safety of stevia, including its potential carcinogenic effects, and the overall body of evidence suggests that stevia is safe when consumed in amounts typically used to sweeten foods.

 Note that some stevia products on the market may contain additional additives that could alter the product’s overall safety.
-Equip products are sweetened with only pure stevia rebA and no additional sweetener ingredients.
+Equip products (like our clean protein powder) are sweetened with only pure stevia rebA and no additional sweetener ingredients.

 As with any food or food ingredient, it is always a good idea to carefully read labels, follow recommended usage guidelines, and consult with a healthcare professional or a registered dietitian for personalized advice.